-- Are not claimed as a dependent on another person’s federal or state income tax return.
+- Are not claimed as dependent on another person’s federal or state income tax return.

-- Will notify SafetyNet Wireless by calling 1-888-224-3213 if and when they no longer qualify for any of the public assistance programs identified in their application form.
+- Will notify SafetyNet Wireless by calling 1-888-224-3213 if they no longer qualify for any of the public assistance programs identified in their application form.

 - Will notify SafetyNet Wireless of any change of address by calling 1-888-224-3213

 - Reviewed the information contained in their application and it is true and correct to the best of their knowledge and belief.

 Applicants who qualify and are enrolled in the SafetyNet Wireless Lifeline Program may receive a free cellular phone handset provided by SafetyNet Wireless, a voice-grade connection, together with a free allotment of airtime minutes each month for up to one year.
 Free handsets provided by SafetyNet Wireless may be refurbished and will be capable of texting as well as making voice calls.
-Where available, SafetyNet Wireless will rely on the Lifeline National Verifier or state Lifeline Administrators to determine whether or not an applicant meets the eligibility requirements to participate in the SafetyNet Wireless Lifeline Program.
+Where available, SafetyNet Wireless will rely on the Lifeline National Verifier or state Lifeline Administrators to determine whether an applicant meets the eligibility requirements to participate in the SafetyNet Wireless Lifeline Program.
 For states where an eligibility database is not available, SafetyNet Wireless will determine if the applicant meets eligibility requirements.